mt9304/railstemplate/README.md

-# Ruby on Rails with React Remplate
+# Ruby on Rails with React Template

 - [Introduction](#introduction)
 - [Prerequisites](#prerequisites)